turingschool-examples/car_dealership_2111/README.md

 Use TDD to update your `Dealership` class so that it responds to the following interaction pattern:

+* Car price should be from cheapest to most expensive.

 ```ruby
 pry(main)> require './lib/car'